Waleed-programmingHUB/portfolioReact/README.md

 - **React.js**: The core framework for building this portfolio, enabling dynamic content and a responsive design.
 - **HTML5 & CSS3**: For crafting the structure and styling, ensuring a modern and clean look.
-- **JavaScript (ES6+)**: Enhancing interactivity and providing the logic behind various components.
+- **Typescript**: Enhancing interactivity and providing the logic behind various components.
-- **Bootstrap/Tailwind CSS**: For responsive design and consistent styling across different devices.
 - **Azure Static Web Apps**: Deployed on Azure Static Web Apps for fast, secure, and scalable hosting without the need for Docker.
 - **Git & GitHub**: Version control and collaboration tools used throughout the development process.